-We also provide certain support services to the Washington Prime strip centers that were previously owned by us and certain of its central functions to assist Washington Prime as it establishes its stand-alone processes for various activities that were previously provided by us and does not constitute significant continuing support of Washington Prime's operations.
-These services include assistance in the areas of information technology, treasury and financial management, payroll, lease administration, taxation and procurement.
+We also provide certain support services to the Washington Prime strip centers that were previously owned by us and certain of its central functions to assist Washington Prime as it establishes its stand-alone processes for various activities that were previously provided by us.
+These services, which do not constitute significant continuing support of Washington Prime's operations, include assistance in the areas of information technology, treasury and financial management, payroll, lease administration, taxation and procurement.
 The charges for such services are intended to allow us to recover costs of providing these services.
 The transition services agreement will terminate no later than two years following the date of the spin-off subject to a minimum notice period equal to the shorter of 180 days or one-half of the original service period.
-Transitional services fees earned for the three and six months ended June 30, 2015 were approximately \$1.6 million and \$2.9 million, respectively.
+Transitional services fees earned for the three months ended September 30, 2015 and 2014 were \$1.4 million and \$1.3 million, respectively, and were \$4.3 million and \$1.8 million for the nine months ended September 30, 2015 and 2014 were \$0.0000 to the shorter of 180 days or one-half of the spin-off subject vely.